TritonDataCenter/sdc-headnode/README.md

 Though the default source of zone images is [Manta][manta], the source may be overridden on a per-build basis with the `"source"` key.
-Zone images may be acquired from the IMGAPI service at _updates.joyent.com_ by providing an image UUID, e.g.
+Zone images may be acquired from the IMGAPI service at _updates.tritondatacenter.com_ by providing an image UUID, e.g.

 ```